 Your Career Plan

-Cornell Career Services may also be a resource you want to explore.
-The office can provide such additional self-assessments as the Myers-Briggs Type Indicator.
+may also be a resource you want to explore.
+The office can provide additional self-assessments such as the Myers-Briggs Type Indicator.

 How to land an informational interview

 Sometimes you do everything you’re supposed to do and still hit a brick wall.
 It’s time to do some relationship building with an informational interview.
 We can explain how to get started, identify what you want to learn, whom you should target and other skills that will get you back on track.